calebisholaa/MMM-PictureVerse/Readme.md

     blur: 8,                    // Blur amount in pixels when using "blur" style
     transition: 1000,            // Transition time between images (ms)
     sequential: false              // Whether to cycle images sequentially or randomly
+    alwaysShowNewestFirst: true,   // Show newest upload first, then continue with sequence

   }
 }